 - for the details of two referees who can speak to both your suitability for the programme and what it will mean for your organisation; we will contact these referees on your behalf but please do discuss you application with them.

-You can download a PDF version of the application for to assist you in completing the online form here.
+You can download a PDF version of the 2018 application to see the types of questions asks here.

-Participants (both Home/EU and International) will be asked to contribute a fee of £2,650 which includes the cost of all tuition (both at the Business School and Oxford University Museums), accommodation, breakfast, lunch and supper (with the exception of two evenings when participants are able to explore Oxford and its many restaurants and pubs).
+In 2018, Participants (both Home/EU and International) contribute a fee of £2,650 which includes the cost of all tuition (both at the Business School and Oxford University Museums), accommodation, breakfast, lunch and supper (with the exception of two evenings when participants are able to explore Oxford and its many restaurants and pubs).

 To discuss further the programme and the role of participants please contact the Programme Director, Lucy Shaw, email@example.com | 01865 613783.